jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 Defining one route that can match multiple values.

+In cases where we want to define one route that matches `/post/1`, `/post/abc`, or `/posts/` anything

 ## Why do we use them

+Defining routes by using predefined paths is not always enough for complex applications.

 - Support infinite route variations
 - Save time defining routes